sirensolutions/gcloud-es-cluster/README.md

 http_access allow localnet
 ```

 This will allow the slaves access to both public and private websites (e.g. artifactory) by setting the envar http_proxy="http://<controller_ip>:3128/".
-The constructor does this.